How to Fix a Cell in Excel

 Relative References: Changes when you copy a formula from one cell to another.
 E.g., A1 becomes B1 if copied one column to the right.

 Absolute References: Remain constant, regardless of where they are copied.
-E.g., $A$1 always refers to cell A1.
+E.g., $A$1 always refers to the cell A1.

 Mixed References: Fix either the row or the column.
 E.g., $A1 (fix column) or A$1 (fix row).